 I have to admit, I was pretty apprehensive about the whole thing.
 After all, I’m bad enough at shopping in Canada where I understand how things work!

-But now, after a few days of shopping and three full outfits bought between us, we’ve learned a lot about how shopping works in Chennai’s Pondy Bazaar.
+But now, after a few days of shopping and three full outfits bought between us, we’ve learned a lot about how shopping works in Chennai.
+It turns out that shopping is one of the best things to do in Chennai and there are hundreds of fantastic shopping places in Chennai.

-A Traveler’s Guide to Shopping in Chennai’s Pondy Bazaar and T Nagar
+A Traveler’s Guide to Pondy Bazaar Shops and T Nagar Shopping

 Pondy Bazaar is, simply put, the only place you need to go shopping in Chennai.
-You can buy just about everything here, but the chief attraction are things to wear: there are more clothes, shoes, accessories, and jewelry than you can imagine.
+You can buy just about everything there, but the chief attraction is things to wear: there are more clothes, shoes, accessories, and jewelry than you can imagine.
+There are so many Pondy Bazaar shops, it’s almost dizzying!

 T Nagar is the neighborhood surrounding Pondy Bazaar, and it has plenty of shopping too.